ktor-doc-jp/ktor-doc-jp/servers/logging.md

 2017-05-29 23:08:12.926 [nettyCallPool-4-1] TRACE ktor.application - 200 OK: GET - /
 ```

-You have to install the [Call Logging](/servers/features/call-logging.html) feature to be able to log requests.
+You can install the [Call Logging](/servers/features/call-logging.html) feature to catch and log requests.
 {: .note}

 To understand how to change the `logback.xml` configuration file